tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/aws_network.md

 ### Controlling traffic to virtual machines with `security groups`

-A **security group** acts as a firewall for virtual machines and other services.
+A **security group** acts as a firewall for virtual machines and other services (RDS databases, or Lambda ENIs).

+VPCs does not have a security group.

 You will associate a security group with AWS resources, such as EC2 instances, to control traffic.
 It’s common for EC2 instances to have more than one security group associated with them and for the same security group to be associated with multiple EC2 instances.